 Stress transmission

-Leverage is the setup for vulnerability, not necessarily the crisis itself.
-A market can remain leveraged for long periods without immediate disruption.
+Leverage is the setup for vulnerability, not necessarily the disruption itself.
+A market can remain leveraged for long periods without immediate instability.
 Fragility is present, but it stays latent as long as funding, collateral, and volatility assumptions remain intact.

 Deleveraging is the phase in which that stored sensitivity becomes visible.
 As positions are compressed, selling pressure, tighter financing, and weaker collateral reinforce one another.
-This is where balance-sheet stress begins to move through the market instead of remaining hidden inside position structures.
+This is where balance-sheet stress starts to move through the market instead of remaining contained inside position structures.

 That does not mean every volatile decline is deleveraging.
 Prices can fall because of repricing, uncertainty, or ordinary repositioning.
-The label applies when the decline is tied to the contraction of leveraged exposure and shrinking balance-sheet capacity.
+The term is most accurate when the decline is tied to the contraction of leveraged exposure and shrinking balance-sheet capacity.

 Leverage vs deleveraging in practical terms

-• Leverage depends on financing and collateral support to stay stable.
+- Leverage depends on financing and collateral support to remain stable.

 Where forced liquidation fits